 Registration bars are placed on all MSSW student records prior to each registration period.
 Bars will be lifted only if students have satisfied all requirements to date.
-Call 471-5457 or visit the student services desk to schedule MSSW advising appointments.

 Academic Warning Status and Dismissal

 If the overall grade-point average falls below 3.0, the Graduate School places a student on academic warning status.
 While in warning status, the student may not drop any course or withdraw from The University without the approval of the Graduate Advisor and the graduate dean.
 In the next semester or summer term in which the student enrolls, the overall grade-point average must be raised to 3.0 or the student is barred from further study.